Ideas - Innovation - Ingenuity - Inventiveness

 is showing inventiveness and

 is an abstract or general idea inferred

 or derived from specific instances.
 A generalization or

 abstraction from experience or the result of a transformation of existing

 fundamental characteristics of what it represents.

-is a presentation to the mind in the form of an idea or image.
-An
+to the mind in the form of an idea or

-activity that stands as an equivalent of something or results in
+An activity that stands as an equivalent of something or results in an

-an equivalent.
-A creation that is a visual or tangible rendering
+equivalent.
+A creation that is a visual or tangible rendering of someone

 is to consider a concept without thinking of a specific